google-research-datasets/tap-typing-with-touch-sensing-images/README.md

-# Tap Typing with Touch Sensing Images (TSI) dataset
+# Tap Typing with Touch Sensing Images (TSI) Dataset

 This dataset is associated with the UIST 2024 paper titled ["Can Capacitive Touch Images Enhance Mobile Keyboard Decoding?"](https://doi.org/10.1145/3654777.3676420)